All Episodes

 The only thing in it is my contract.

-I no so and and no one's ever suggested I did anything wrong, any bad behavior.
+And no one's ever suggested I did anything wrong, any bad behavior.

 And nobody ever accused me of being unfair or not getting the facts right.

-So the question is why did I get fired?
+So the question is, why did I get fired?

-I actually love to know that.
+I actually would love to know that.

 Everybody does it differently.